Steelhead fishing seasonal phases . . . .

 I remember one conversation about stream conditions when I expressed the need for more November rain to improve the fishing.
-I was told that while a string of wet days may bring in a few additional steelhead, it will surely scatter the bulk of fish staged near the lake.
+I was told that while a string of wet days may bring in a few additional steelhead, it will surely scatter the bulk of the fish staged near the lake.

 I now believe that those steelhead are constantly moving upstream until dropping water temperature stalls their advance.
 Some research studies even suggest that those fish are returning to their “stocking site”.

 Whatever you think, we can agree that November fish move and November fishing trips are usually productive!